cgtrout/MSFS-PyScriptManager/readme.md

 - **fbw_a380_checklist.py** Allows keyboard control of built in A380 checklist.
 This script requires a [Mobiflight "WASM" module installation](https://github.com/MobiFlight/MobiFlight-Connector/wiki/Verifying-the-WASM-module-installation-and-locating-the-MSFS2020-community-folder).
 - **fenix_disable_efb.py:** Hides the EFBs on the Fenix A32x when run.
 (Requires Mobiflight "WASM" module installation).
 - **fenix_radio.py:** Shows a draggable radio panel that shows A32x RMP1 active/standby channels.
 (Requires Mobiflight "WASM" module installation).
 - **fenix_lights.py:** Preassign cockpit lighting knobs.
 Also allows one knob to control all screen brightness or to optionally bind a joystick axis to control screen lighting.
+(Requires Mobiflight "WASM" module installation).
 - **metar_load.py:** Load a historical metar based on Simulator time - can print to virtual_pos_printer.
 - **plot_altitude.py:** Shows a draggable graph panel of altitude - can easily be changed to other SimConnect variables.
 - **plot_joystick.py:** Show visualization of joystick and trim values state.
 Will either show heli or plane trims dynamically.